walles/moar/README.md

 - Support viewing multiple files by pushing them in reverse order on the view stack.

-- Incremental search using ^s and ^r like in Emacs

 - Retain the search string when pressing / to search a second time.